ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 -and another one that unfortunately crashed Unreal and I never managed to get back as this error appeared and I couldn't open the Level anymore:
 ![](img/error.PNG)

-I call it the Pillow Bees *maybe a bit radioactive too because of the laser trials) and I am very proud of the way I used the camera in this scene even if I unfortunately didn't get to use it:
+I call it the Pillow Bees *maybe a bit radioactive too because of the laser trials) and I am very proud of the way I used the camera and animation in this scene even if I unfortunately didn't get to use it:

 please WATCH HERE as I really love it: [the pillow bees](https://youtu.be/2ny54ndGSdY)